-Like Quebec, these rebates are open to municipalities, as well as individuals and businesses.
+Like Quebec, these rebates are open to municipalities, individuals, and businesses.

 Even though the Ontario electric car rebate is gone, don't let that deter you from reducing your carbon footprint.
-With impressive overall ranges, zero emissions, and many of the features you'll find on gas-powered vehicles, an electric car is still a valuable and savvy purchase, even in the used market.
+With impressive overall ranges, zero emissions, and many of the features you'll find on gas-powered vehicles, a used electric car is still a valuable and savvy purchase.

-Thanks to Clutch’s 210-point inspection, 90-day, 6,000-km warranty, and a 7-day money-back guarantee, you'll get peace of mind, even if the vehicle is your first electric car.
-And that's how you'll lend a hand in saving the planet: zero emissions, one kilometer at a time.
+Thanks to Clutch’s 210-point inspection, 90-day, 6,000-km warranty, and a 10-day money-back guarantee, you'll get peace of mind, even if the vehicle is your first electric car.
+And that's how you'll lend a hand in saving the planet: zero emissions, one kilometre at a time.